modern-hobbyist/aesir/hermod-mk2/README.md

 # Hermod Mk.
 II

+> **Note:** This PCB is untested.
+I made updates to this design to address issues I had with the previous version, but I haven't ordered boards, nor have I written the matching firmware for it.

 Hermod Mk.
 II is a redesign of my original Hermod split keyboard, which in turn was my second keyboard design ever!
 Some issues that were resolved in this version include:
 - Better Pin choices for PWM Channels, Mk.
 I had some issues with timers overlapping
 - Added a handedness pin